 - Lacks graphic design features, like CMYK

 While GIMP may be free, Photoshop is no longer the $700 program it once was.
 With the advent of the Creative Cloud, Adobe moved all of its major programs over to a subscription model, which means you’ll have to continue paying for it for as long as you want to use it, and those monthly fees will add up over time.
-Fortunately, if you’re just in the market for
+Fortunately, if you’re just in the market for Photoshop, the $10 Photography Plan is pretty easy to stomach.
+What’s more, the subscription model ensures you’re always running the latest version of the app.

-The Photography Plan also includes Lightroom, a non-destructive RAW photo editor and organizer that integrates well with Photoshop; Adobe Camera RAW for converting and opening RAW images in
+The Photography Plan also includes Lightroom, a non-destructive RAW photo editor and organizer that integrates well with Photoshop; Adobe Camera RAW for converting and opening RAW images in Photoshop; and 20 gigabytes of cloud storage, to which you can add more for an additional fee.
+All of this adds up to an undeniably good value at $10 per month — but that still comes out to a more than free.

 GIMP doesn’t offer as complete a package as the Creative Cloud Photography Plan.
 It doesn’t include cloud storage nor its own RAW processor and organizer, though you can opt for an open source Lightroom competitor like RawTherapee.
 GIMP also needs a plug-in to convert and open RAW files, which, fortunately, is also free.